💡 Like BikeGremlin? Support me on Patreon or buy me a coffee

 For a start go to https://dkimvalidator.com to confirm it’s all working.

 There you will see an email address to which you should send an email to check if DKIM is setup properly.
-For sending the email you could use webmail from the cPanel, or set up your mail client for the MXroute (explanation how to set Gmail to use domain email address).
+For sending the email you could use webmail, or set up your mail client for the MXroute (my email setup).

 10 minutes after sending the email, click “View Results” (picture 15).